jacero-io/kode-operator/README.md

 - [ ] Pause/Prune container on inactivity, keeping the persistent storage.
   - [ ] Backup & Restore of user stage.
 Maybe not feasible.
 - [ ] Backup & Restore of user data to S3.
+- [ ] A Kode CLI to manage Kode resources

 ## Usage Scenarios